 No loyalty discount

 Allstate was founded in 1931 as a part of Sears, Roebuck & Co.
-It spun off in 1993 and has its headquarters in Northfield Township, Illinois.
+It spun off in 1993 and has its headquarters in Northbrook, Illinois.
 It offers nationwide coverage and also has operations in Canada.

 We selected Allstate as best for pay-as-you-go coverage because of the Milewise feature.
-Milewise includes a daily rate, a per-mile rate, and a cost-per-day rate, all of which are designed for low-mileage drivers who want control over their insurance costs.
-If you only use your car once a week or don’t drive very far, it may be cheaper to purchase pay-as-you-go insurance instead of paying for a policy that charges you whether or not you’re using the car.
+Milewise includes a daily rate and a per-mile rate all of which are designed for low-mileage drivers who want control over their insurance costs.
+If you only use your car once a week or don’t drive very far, pay-as-you-go insurance may be a great option.

-The average annual premium for a safe driver with experience is $1,150.
 You can get a quote online or over the phone.
 You can file a claim online, with an agent, or through the app.
-You can also track your claim on the app, and the company offers loyalty and safety discounts.
+You can also track your claim on the app, and the company offers new car and safety discounts.

 Read our full Allstate review.